feyzaakyurek/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a first-year Computer Science PhD student at Boston University, lucky to be advised by [Derry Wijaya](https://derrywijaya.github.io/).
+I am a second-year Computer Science PhD student at Boston University, lucky to be advised by [Derry Wijaya](https://derrywijaya.github.io/).
 Before that I received my masters in Statistics from Carnegie Mellon University.
 I earned my bachelors both in Industrial and Computer Engineering from Koç University, Istanbul.
 I am currently interested in natural language processing, computer vision and learning with less labels along with some applications to journalism and communications.